jralduaveuthey/ais_digest_bot/README.md

 AI Safety Digest Telegram bot

 # Features
-## LLM support
+- LLM provider agnostic: It is built with langchain to it is pretty straightforward to change the codes to work with other LLMs (e.g. Claude, ...)
-- It is built with langchain to it is pretty straightforward to change the codes to work with other LLMs (e.g. Claude, ...)
+- Easy to setup.
+Instructions bellow.
+For the deployment of your bot's function you just need to run one python file.

 # Setup instructions
 ## General Notes